timartiny/RipeProbe/README.md

 with the results of RIPE Atlas Measurements in order to create a resolver list.

 More info can be found in [the parseresults directory](cmd/parseresults).

+## Whiteboard

+This will run the goal of this repo, *The Whiteboard Experiment*.

+More info can be found in [the whiteboard directory](cmd/whiteboard).